| St. Andrews calls loudly to golf faithful

 two Opens at St. Andrews and has called the Old Course his favorite layout in

+the world.
 In an extraordinary move, the Royal & Ancient accelerated St. Andrews'

 turn in the Open rota so Nicklaus could play before his automatic entry as a

+champion runs out on his 66th birthday in January.
 "I love St. Andrews � the way it feels and what it represents," Nicklaus told Golf Digest.
 "The way the galleries have accepted me.
 I always felt I was

 theirs."